indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 Cookbooks contain recipes that instruct Chef how to do stuff.
 One of the reasons Chef appeals to me the most is because of the wealth of open source cookbooks available.

-I've noticed three different managers for cookbooks
+I've noticed three different managers for cookbooks:
-- Librarian-Chef
+* Librarian-Chef
-- Berkshelf
+* Berkshelf
-- knife-github-cookbooks
+* knife-github-cookbooks

 I started with Librarian-Chef and currently see no good reason to change.